 This Science & Technology Note was written by Colin Dunn, JD, WVU, Ryan Nesselrodt, PhD, and Dr. Deborah Stine, on behalf of West Virginia University's Bridge Initiative for Science and Technology Policy, Leadership, and Communications with financial support from the US Department of Commerce's Econonomic Development Agency, Federal Award ID Number: 01-79-15295.
-Please see https://scitechpolicy.wvu.edu/ for more information.
+Please see https://scitechpolicy.wvu.edu/ or contact scitechpolicy.wvu.edu/ for more information.